EmilieSchott/JobTalk/README.md

 # JobTalk

-This project is a technical test for Ubiquid.
+This project is a technical test in html / css / JS